-The Commission Communication 16 sets out three key policy areas:
+The Commission Communication sets out three key policy areas:

-Smart growth - developing an economy based on knowledge and innovation.
+- ➤ Smart growth developing an economy based on knowledge and innovation. - ➤ Sustainable growth promoting a more resource efficient, greener and more competitive economy.

 A European strategy for smart, sustainable and inclusive growth